 Our differences of opinion came within an over of England’s first innings in the Brisbane Test.
-He took it upon himself to change the field placing without consulting me.
-I had never experienced anything like this before and I was just open-mouthed in astonishment.
-I immediately had a chat with him and suggested that we work out the field placing together and he agreed to that principle.
+He took it upon himself to change the field placement without consulting me.
+I had never experienced anything like this before, and I was just open-mouthed in astonishment.
+I immediately had a chat with him and suggested that we work out the field placement together, and he agreed to that principle.

-I believe that a bowler should be happy with his field placing and this is all right up to a point.
+I believe that a bowler should be happy with his field placement, and this is all right up to a point.
 You cannot have a bowler running the whole side while the captain sits by and watches.
-Hogg has a lot of ideas about various positions and I respect them, but I also disagree with a lot of his theory.
+Hogg has a lot of ideas about various positions, and I respect them, but I also disagree with a lot of his theories.

-If I don’t think that a particular field placing is in the general interests of the team I will not buckle to the bowler’s request.
-So we started off on the wrong foot in this regard, and a few minutes later he shocked me again.
-After only three over’s he walked up to me and said he was tired and would not be bowling the next over.
+If I don’t think that a particular field placement is in the general interests of the team, I will not buckle to the bowler’s request.
+So we started off on the wrong foot in this regard, and a few minutes later, he shocked me again.
+After only three overs, he walked up to me and said he was tired and would not be bowling the next over.
 He didn’t ask if we needed another over from him; he simply threw me the ball and said he had had enough.
 He is certainly a man of surprises, I thought at the time.

-I just stood there in disbelief this time not able to say a word.
-You would have to rip a bloke’s arm out of the socket to get the ball from him in normal circumstances but here was Hogg surrendering it—in fact, throwing it away.
-I copped a fearsome blast of criticism for “taking him off” and that compounded that situation: he was the one who didn’t want to bow but I was the one who copped the lot from the public and the media.
+I just stood there in disbelief this time, not able to say a word.
+You would have to rip a bloke’s arm out of the socket to get the ball from him in normal circumstances, but here Hogg was Hogg surrendering it—in fact, throwing it away.
+I copped a fearsome blast of criticism for “taking him off,” and that compounded that situation: he was the one who didn’t want to bow, but I was the one who copped the lot from the public and the media.